 Write only on the front of the sheet, never the back.
 If you need additional space, use blank second sheets.

-Men who usually do not write long letters may prefer correspondence sheets to monarch sheets.
-Measuring 6 1/4 x 8 1/2 inches, correspondence sheets are somewhat smaller than monarch sheets and fold in half to fit their envelopes.
+Men who usually do not write long letters may prefer half sheets to monarch sheets.
+Measuring 6 1/4 x 8 1/2 inches, half sheets are somewhat smaller than monarch sheets and fold in half to fit their envelopes.
 They may be embellished with your coat of arms, monogram or your name and address.
 Most men, however, prefer to show their names only.

 As with monarch sheets, write only on the front of a correspondence sheet, never the back.
 If you need additional space, use blank second sheets.